lucasam/getting_cleanning_data/README.md

 * download the file run_analysis.R or clone this repo
 * open a R console and set the working directory as you wish
 * run run_analysis.R script
+* YOU DO NOT NEED TO DOWNLOAD ANY ADDITIONAL DATA.
+THE SCRIPT WILL DOWNLOAD IT FOR YOU

 What it will produce
 --------------------------------